Apprenticeships Checklist

 3. Initial Assessment

-This document requires you to self-evaluate your knowledge and skills against the apprenticeship standard (skills scan) and disclose any relevant prior learning or learning support requirements.
-This form will be shared with the Programme Director who will evaluate your current levels of knowledge and skills to ensure you are not undertaking or duplicating learning which you have already attained.
+This document requires you, your Workplace Apprenticeship Mentor and Line Manager to evaluate your knowledge and skills against the apprenticeship standard (also known as a skills scan) and disclose any relevant prior learning or learning support requirements.
+This form will be evaluated to ascertain your current levels of knowledge and skills to ensure you are not undertaking or duplicating learning which you have already attained.

 These documents are required as soon as possible, particularly document 3, the Individual Assessment.
-This document must be reviewed ahead of you starting your programme in a joint discussion with your Workplace Mentor / Line Manager or similarly appointed Organisational contact and the Programme Director, Professor Michael Henshaw.
+This document must be reviewed ahead of you starting your programme in a joint discussion with your Workplace Apprenticeship Mentor / Line Manager or similarly appointed Organisational contact and either the Programme Director, Professor Michael Henshaw, Reader in MBSE (Model-based Systems Engineering), Dr Siyuan Ji or, Senior Lecturer in Systems Engineering, Dr Melanie King.

-The Programme Administrator will send a Microsoft Teams meeting invite for the purposes of this meeting to take place before the Induction – if you and your Workplace Mentor / Line Manager cannot meet with the Programme Director on the date specified we will try to accommodate another date in advance of the date, but this meeting must take place.
+The Programme Administrators will send a Microsoft Teams meeting invite for the purposes of this meeting to take place before the induction – if you and your Workplace Apprenticeship Mentor / Line Manager cannot meet on the date specified we will try to accommodate another date in advance of the date but this meeting must take place.

-The assessment the Programme Director makes could confirm any exemptions or adjustments to your learning which would also alter the contractual and financial obligations to your employer.
-Our Programme Director must assess each apprentice in turn and liaise with your employer on any such exemption, so your early submission will be greatly appreciated.
+The assessment made could confirm any exemptions or adjustments to your learning which would also alter the contractual and financial obligations to your employer.
+Our Senior Systems Engineering Team must assess each apprentice in turn and liaise with your employer on any such exemption, so your early completion of these forms will be greatly appreciated.

-Once all these documents are returned, we will be able to produce and send to you a prepopulated Training Plan which you and your Workplace Mentor should review and sign as soon as possible and send back to us by 25th September 2024.
+Once forms are returned and you have undertaken your Initial Assessment, we will be able to produce and send to you a prepopulated Training Plan which you and your Workplace Apprenticeship Mentor should review and sign as soon as possible and send back to us by 18 September 2025.

 Step 4 - Induction